 It took me a trip to my native village for me to figure out why my existence had become superficial, empty, meaningless and depressing.
-Why my job in International Development felt like I was doing work that looked like compassion but felt like exploitation; and why my love life was such a mess.
-This was the only place I felt safe enough to come face to face with my “demons” .
+Why my job in International Development felt like I was doing work that looked like empathy and compassion but felt like exploitation; and why I felt that I was not fulfilling my purpose in life.
+This was the only place in the world that I felt safe to just be me.

-I quit my job in International Development and rid myself of the toxic people in my life.
+I made the decision to quit my job in International Development and rid myself of the toxic people in my life.
 After much inner work, amazing things started happening in my life.
-At some point (I don’t recall when), I must have become aligned to my life’s purpose because men and women, young and old, friends and total strangers almost like instinctively would start telling me about their relationship problems.
+At some point (I don’t recall when), I must have become aligned to my life’s purpose because men and women, young and old, friends and total strangers almost instinctively started telling me about their relationship problems.
 Sometimes it was “you seem like a really nice person, can I talk to you about something'” Sometimes the conversation eased into relationship problems.
 And sometimes, I’d over hear a conversation and step in with some advice.
-At first I thought my ability to help others was a result of my many years of relationship problems.
-But as I continued my “healing and growth process”, it became all crystal clear.
-It was my destiny.
+At first I thought my ability to help others was a result of my many years of relationship problems, but as I continued my “healing and growth process”, it became all crystal clear, this why I was put on this earth.

 This is one of the reasons I had chosen to pursue a degree in Psychology.
-I know that now, but I chose Psychology because I thought I enjoyed learning why people behave the way they behave and do the things they do.
+I know that now, but I chose Psychology because I thought I enjoyed learning about why people behave the way they do and do the things they do.
 I also now know that there was a reason I had to go through the “school of life”.
-I needed enough personal practice (really great and really bad relationships) to be able to walk in others’ shoes, take them by the hand (literally) and help them walk out of their own “prisons”.
+I needed enough personal practice (really great and really bad relationships) to be able to walk in others’ shoes, take them by the hand (literally), help them be their best selves and be able to love and be loved for who they were.
 I can do this, not because I’m “better” than the people I help, but because I am “them”.

 The school of life has taught me that life provides us with all we need to accomplish our role in the big design of things; to support and help others, to live fulfilled lives and to experience true happiness.

-But many of us waste a lot of time and effort wanting to be someone else but ourselves; looking for our passion and our life’s calling everywhere and anywhere but within.
-And we keep looking and never really being able to find it yet many clues lie around in the most obvious places.
+But many of us waste a lot of time and effort wanting to be someone else but ourselves; looking for our passion and our life’s calling everywhere and anywhere but within, and we keep looking and never really being able to find it, all the while the clues lie around in the most obvious places.